‘I got my press roll from […] Tubby Hall’– Baby Dodds

 This rare record, which remained unreleased until 1942, allows us plenty of evidence to understand the furore surrounding both Hines’s and Armstrong’s playing, but even at this relatively late date Tubby Hall’s contribution is largely inaudible.
 He socks some fulsome choked cymbal (and it sounds like quite a large, heavy one) behind Armstrong’s solo chorus [1:18], followed by two choruses of what sounds like offbeats played with brushes, behind Boyd Atkins’s clarinet solo and Joe Washington’s tenor.
 Aside from that, despite his evident live performing career, there is no further material from the 1920s to back up Hall’s reputation as one of the period’s greatest percussionists.

 ATTENTION.
 Readers who feel they might be offended by historical racial caricatures may not want to read on any further.
+Some of this stuff is not pretty.
 You have been warned.

 As the ‘twenties rolled on into the ‘thirties, Louis Armstrong’s star continued to rise and rise.
 After his Stompers folded in 1928, he had gone back to Dickerson, who had straightened himself out and started a new band at Chicago’s Savoy Ballroom (see Heroes #2: Zutty Singleton).
 Armstrong then moved back to New York, this time for good, recording widely and fronting Luis Russell’s excellent band (see Heroes #8: Paul Barbarin).
 During this period Louis also recorded with several other great drummers including Kaiser Marshall and Lionel Hampton.
 However, in 1931, as his Orchestra began to really take off, Armstrong called Tubby Hall to join him from Chicago to become his regular percussionist.
 With ‘Louis Armstrong And His Orchestra’, Hall appeared on a series of superb records (including ‘I Surrender, Dear’, ‘Them There Eyes’ and ‘Chinatown, My Chinatown’) – seemingly content to subtly power the ensemble along and allow his boss the freedom to express himself.
 One record Hall made in Armstrong’s band, ‘I’ll Be Glad when You’re Dead, You Rascal You’ (April 28th, 1931) was such a hit that it led to Louis and the band appearing in two short films, one a Betty Boop cartoon of the same name, and one a live-action comedy, ‘A Rhapsody In Black And Blue.’